CSE583-24Fall/CSE583-redfin-final-project/README.md

 ![Folder Structure](images/folder_structure.png)

-The project follows an automated ETL pipeline architecture:
+The project can be split into the following areas:

 1. **Data Extraction**: Data is collected from Redfin’s website.
 Inside the `src/redfinprediction` folder, the `downloadrawdata.py` file is used to extract raw data and store it in the `data/raw` folder.
 This script should be run every month to get the latest Redfin data, as it's updated monthly.